filipe1309/algoexpert-ts-solutions/README.md

 > :memo: **Note:**
 > I've not finished all challenges yet, and I'm constantly updating this
 > repository with new solutions, new structures, new tests, etc. So, if you want
-> to see the most recent changes, check the last challenge that are marked as
+> to see the most recent changes, check the last challenge that is marked as
-> done in the challenge list below.
+> completed in the challenge List section below.

 [Improve this about section]: #